mmckelvy/basic-static/README.md

 + Sets an `e-tag` using an md5 hash of the file's inode number and `mTime` (modified time).
 + Checks for a compressed (gzipped) version of the file if `options.compress` is set to true and the `accept-encoding` header is sent with the file request.

 As the name suggests, this module is meant to take care of the essentials and not much more.
-It assumes you are serving files from a relatively simple structure and you are good with strong e-tags and gzip compression.
+It assumes you are serving files from a relatively simple structure with a reasonable URL and you are good with strong e-tags and gzip compression.

 # Test
 `npm test`

 # API
+### `basicStatic([options])`

-### `basicStatic(req, res, [options])`
+### Arguments

-#### `req, res`
-`Object`:
-`req, res` are the usual Node.js request and response objects (instances of `http.IncomingMessage` and `http.ServerResponse` respectively).

 #### `options`
 `{Object}` with three properties -- `rootDir`, `cache`, and `compress`.